laolin/angular-matlize/README.md

 # Angular App use MaterialCSS

-Files are grouped structurally (each section of the app being self contained with its own styles, views, controllers, and directives) instead of functionally (all views in one folder, all styles in one folder, etc).
+Files are grouped structurally (each section of the app being self contained with its own views, controllers, and directives) instead of functionally (all views in one folder, all styles in one folder, etc).
 In practice, the basic file structure should look something like this:

 ```
 /app